vsart/dtvm/README.md

 The program starts execution on the entry point label, which defaults to `_start`, but can be set through command line options.

+Also, any label `.lab` starting with a dot is considered a sublabel and is expanded to `cl.lab`, where `cl` is the context label, that being the last non-sublabel label read in the file.

 In general, see the examples folder for examples.